 Finding Peace on a Personal Level

 Truth be told, the vast majority of us are not at peace.
 We are not at rest and our souls are stirred much of the time.
 There is just too much going on right now.
-So, today, I want you to focus on you.
+So, today, I want you to focus on yourself.
 Focus on internal peace.
 Make a list of all the things you can do that will help bring you internal peace.
 Here are some of mine:

 - Take at least one hot bath a week with a warning to all in the house to leave you alone.